shortnd/project_two/README.md

 ## User Stores

-As a user I should be able to register for upcoming regional
+As a user I should be able to register for upcoming regional(event)

 As an Admin I should be able to see all users who have registered for each regional